cyclops-ui/cyclops/CONTRIBUTING.md

 ## Running services

-Before you start contributing, it is a good idea to get a feel of the project and try it out locally.
+Before you start contributing, getting a feel of the project and trying it out locally is a good idea.
 The next chapter will go through how to run each mentioned component.

 But before you can start running the components, you need to set up your dev environment.
 If you already have a Kubernetes cluster you can use, you can skip this step.
 If not, don't worry, this won't take long.